“Ahmad and I are about as opposite as it gets. He’s an Islamic Palestinian who grew up in a refugee camp. I’m an American Jew from California.

-CWB is delighted to return to Palestine.
-The team will spend one week leading workshops for Palestinian artists (adult and youth) and one week performing.
-Our workshops offer training specific to Palestinian artists.
-The performance tour offers levity and moments of joy for those living in protracted displacement.
+CWB returned to Palestine in March, 2019.
+The team will spent one week leading workshops for Palestinian artists (adult and youth) and one week performing.
+The workshops offered training specific to Palestinian artists.
+The performance tour offered levity and moments of joy for those living in protracted displacement.

 Palestinian refugees and internally displaced persons (IDPs) are an example of people experiencing protracted displacement.
 Reaching back to the first Arab-Israeli war in 1948, displacement touches generations of Palestinians.
 CWB previously performed in Palestine in 2013.

-This tour features a four-person performance team, including two Palestinian and two American clowns.
-Rami Khader, the director of Diyar Theatre, will be the non-performing team member.
-CWB is delighted to work with Osama Awwad, from Beit Sahour, and Ahmad Ghaib from Dheisha Refugee Camp.
+This tour featured a four-person performance team, including two Palestinian and two American clowns.
+Rami Khader, the director of Diyar Theatre, was the non-performing team member.
+CWB was delighted to work with Osama Awwad, from Beit Sahour, and Ahmad Ghaib from Dheisha Refugee Camp, for the first time.

-CWB welcomes Ania Upstill on their first tour.
+CWB welcomed Ania Upstill on their first tour.
 Ania is a NYC-based theatre-maker and graduate of the Professional Training Program at Dell’Arte School of Physical Theater.

 Matthew “Poki” McCorkle performed with CWB in the Philippines after Typhoon Haiyan.
 Poki teaches, directs, and performs circus and physical theater.

-The Sanders Foundation partially supports this tour with a project grant.
+The Sanders Foundation partially supported this tour with a project grant.